Any use of the title "Certified Shorthand Reporter," within New York State requires licensure.

-A certified transcript must be sent directly from the school to the Office of the Professions of the New York State Education Department.
+A Certification of Education (Form 2) and official transcript must be sent directly from the school or institution to the Office of the Professions at the address at the end of the form.

-In lieu of evidence of completion of professional education, you may present evidence of five years of the experience described below.
+Note: In lieu of evidence of completion of professional education, you may present evidence of five years of experience described in the Experience Requirements section below.

 Reasonable Testing Accommodations

-If you are or ever have been licensed as a Certified Shorthand Reporter in any other state, you must still meet all New York licensure requirements, including passing the New York Certified Shorthand Reporting examination, to be certified in this State.
+If you are or have ever been licensed as a Certified Shorthand Reporter in any other state, you must still meet all of the New York State licensure requirements to be certified in this State.
 In addition, you must have each state in which you were ever issued a shorthand reporting license provide a written certification of your licensure and good standing.